Chinese automaker GAC enters N. American market, but under Dodge marque - NewsBreak

 GAC, which is among the few Chinese state-owned automakers that aim to develop their own brand globally, said it aims to sell 4,000 such vehicles in Mexico by the end of this year.

-Like many Chinese companies including Great Wall Motor (601633.SS), GAC has long aimed to sell vehicles in the United States but the plan was progressing slowly due to restriction rules by the Trump administration.
+Like many Chinese companies including Great Wall Motor, GAC has long aimed to sell vehicles in the United States but the plan was progressing slowly due to restriction rules by the Trump administration.

 “GAC will continue to strengthen and expand cooperation with Stellantis ... and continue to explore the Mexican Market, and radiate to surrounding areas to lay a foundation for further cultivation of the North American region,” it said.
 It is now selling cars with its own brand in Asia, the Middle East and South America.

-Other than the GAC model, an SUV, originally under Baojun marque, developed by SGMW, a joint venture between General Motors Co (GM.N) and SAIC Motor (600104.SS), is sold in South America under Chevrolet logo.
+Other than the GAC model, an SUV, originally under Baojun marque, developed by SGMW, a joint venture between General Motors Co and SAIC Motor, is sold in South America under Chevrolet logo.